NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 # NNF User Containers

-NNF User Containers are a mechanism to allow user-defined containerized applications to be run on Rabbit nodes with access to NNF ephemeral and persistent storage, while also having access to the global lustre filesystem.
+NNF User Containers are a mechanism to allow user-defined containerized applications to be run on Rabbit nodes with access to NNF ephemeral and persistent storage.

 !!! note